quarto-dev/quarto-web/docs/output-formats/gfm.md

 If you want to use Quarto to incorporate computations into a GitHub wiki start by [cloning the wiki for local editing](https://docs.github.com/en/communities/documenting-your-project-with-wikis/adding-or-editing-wiki-pages#adding-or-editing-wiki-pages-locally).

-Then, simply create a computational markdown file (.ipynb, .qmd, .Rmd) for each page in the wiki.
+Then, simply create a computational markdown file (.ipynb, .qmd) for each page in the wiki.
 You can render all of these files at once into their corresponding .md files using [Quarto Projects](../getting-started/quarto-projects.md).
 For example:

 ``` {.bash}
 quarto render